Minobu Station

 Minobu Station (身延駅, Minobu-eki) is a railway station on the Minobu Line of Central Japan Railway Company (JR Central) located in the town of Minobu, Minamikoma District, Yamanashi Prefecture, Japan.

 Lines

 Minobu Station is served by the Minobu Line and is located 43.5 kilometers from the southern terminus of the line at Fuji Station.

 Layout

-Minobu Station has one side platform land one island platform connected by a level crossing.
+Minobu Station has one side platform and one island platform connected by an underground passage.
 The station is staffed.